boostercloud/booster/docs/documentation/09-rest-api.md

 - `baseURL`: This is the base URL for all your endpoints
 - `clientID`: Needed for authentication/authorization endpoints.
 This is only shown if there are roles defined in your app.

-The only remaining thing you need to know is that the `Content-Type` for all requests is `application/json`.
+Note that the `Content-Type` for all requests is `application/json`.

 ## Authentication and Authorization API